jasonho215/shenchingtou.github.io/_posts/2020-03-29-covid19-telegram-groups-germany.md

 If you stop reading, the two important things to know about Telegram are:
  - **chats are not default end-to-end encryption** (ensuring privacy between tow parties) by default and to have this you must start a **Secret chat** with someone.
- - **Telegram groups expose contacts** whereas a Telegram Channel does not
+ - **Telegram groups expose contacts** whereas a Telegram channel does not.

 ## Why does this matter?
 Telegram has emerged as a preferred app for activists around the world, from Hong Kong through to the Middle East, and even recently in China for people evading the government's Covid-19 censorship.